Metro in Paris

 The t+ ticket is valid for the entire metro network, but on RER trains it is only valid in zone 1.

-Each ticket t+ is valid for 90 minutes and you can change between metro and RER lines as long as you do not leave the pay area.
-So it is not possible, for example, to get off, visit a landmark and, if there is still a limit left from the original 90 minutes, to ride again.
+Each Ticket t+ is valid for 90 minutes and you can change between metro and RER lines as long as you do not leave the pay area.
+So it is not possible, for example, to get off, visit a landmark and, if there is still a limit left from the original 90 minutes, ride again.

 Where to buy a ticket?